 What is a Collision Avoidance System?

-These systems are designed with meticulous attention to detail, anticipating and predicting potential dangers.
-This enables them to react swiftly and effectively, ensuring safety remains the top priority.
-For example, if the system detects a vehicle stopping abruptly, the CAS system can quickly alert the driver and apply the brakes, preventing a collision and potentially saving lives.
+Collision avoidance systems are actually a combination of different passive and active ADAS systems designed to detect, warn, and prevent collisions.
+These collision avoidance systems are designed to anticipate and predict potential dangers, enabling them to react swiftly and effectively to ensure safety remains the top priority.
+For example, if a collision avoidance system detects a vehicle stopping abruptly, it can quickly alert the driver and apply the brakes, preventing a collision and potentially saving lives.

 How do Collision Avoidance Systems work?